 Pahrump is a medium-sized town located in the state of Nevada.
-With a population of 35,061 people and six constituent neighborhoods, Pahrump is the seventh largest community in Nevada.
+With a population of 44,738 people and 11 constituent neighborhoods, Pahrump is the seventh largest community in Nevada.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Pahrump has relatively fewer families with younger children, and/or college students.
 Combined, this makes Pahrump a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Pahrump is a somewhat ethnically-diverse town.
+Pahrump is a very ethnically-diverse town.
 The people who call Pahrump home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Pahrump residents report their race to be White, followed by Black or African-American.
+The greatest number of Pahrump residents report their race to be White, followed by Asian.
 Pahrump also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.64% of the town’s residents.
-Important ancestries of people in Pahrump include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 15.23% of the town’s residents.
+Important ancestries of people in Pahrump include German, Irish, English, Italian, and French.